-From Kayla on April 1st, 2010 in Tools and Tips
+From Margaret Everton on April 01, 2010 in Tools and Tips

 Perhaps the best part about owning a home is letting your design prowess run wild.
 But if buying isn’t in the budget, there are plenty of things you can do to make that rental space your own…without that annoying threat of eviction.